loighic/loighic.github.io/_pages/macro/pt3b/money_1.md

 ##### Bartering

-To understand the usefulness of money, we must consider what the world would be like without money.
+To understand the usefulness of money, we must consider what the world would be like without it.
 How would people exchange goods and services?
 Economies without money typically engage in the barter system. **Barter** is (literally) trading one good or service for another good or service, and it is highly inefficient.

-In an economy without money, an exchange between two people must involve a **double coincidence of wants**, a situation in which two people each want some good or service that the other person can provide.
+In an economy without money, an exchange between two people must involve a **double coincidence of wants**, a situation in which two people each want the good or service that the other person can provide.
 For example, if a farmer who has excess vegetables needs a pair of shoes, this farmer must find someone who makes (or at least has) shoes *and* who also wants vegetables.
 Under the best circumstances, such a trade would take some work to arrange, and in a modern economy, it would be next to impossible.

 Another problem with the barter system is that it does not allow people who have perishable goods to hold onto them and trade them in the future.
 If someone has a perishable good to trade, he or she has to trade it immediately.
-And even good that are not perishable, generally, can't easily be stored for years or decades as "savings."
+And even goods that are not perishable, generally, can't easily be stored for years or decades as "savings."

 Moreover, all of the time that it takes finding and arranging trades is extra work that cuts into everyone's leisure time.